 their passion and shared effort to excel in Medicine

 Since she was the first of her siblings to graduate from high school and had such a marked vocation, her parents decided to make an extra effort to give her access to university life in the capital.
 “My dad had three jobs and my mom, two.
-I moved to a pension in a shared room and studied eating rice,” she recalled about that shared load that today bears such visible results.
+I moved to a pension in a shared room and studied eating rice,” she recalled regarding that shared load that today bears such visible results.

 Alejandra graduated in the year 2000, and had already started her family two years earlier.
 For this reason, she knew how to hybridize her motherhood with a demanding profession almost from the beginning.
-“On a trip to the south, I fell in love with the valley, with Cipolletti and Neuquén, and I also visited San Martín de los Andes; there I decided that I wanted to come and live here,” he said about a decision that was also motivated by the good offer of medical residences of the province.
+“On a trip to the south, I fell in love with the valley, with Cipolletti and Neuquén, and I also visited San Martín de los Andes; there I decided that I wanted to come and live here,” he said regarding a decision that was also motivated by the good offer of medical residences of the province.

 Perhaps because he knows what it’s like to be on the other side, he always treated each patient as if they were a family member.
 And although at the beginning he had leaned towards specializing in Medical Clinic, when he began his residency he switched to Intensive Care.
 “I like the adrenaline that patients in critical condition generate but, above all, apply all my knowledge to give those who are more seriously ill another chance,” she said.